mocquin/physipy/README.md

 3.9728916483435158e-19 J
 ```

-For a quickstart, check the [quickstart notebook](quickstart.ipynb)
+For a quickstart, check the quickstart notebook on the [homepage]()

 ## Installation